The Real Estate Law Review: Dominican Republic

 Environmental Law 64-00 requires mandatory insurance for projects needing a permit from the Ministry of Environment.

 Issues of environmental clean-ups in real estate transactions are still very rare in the Dominican Republic.
-So far, this has been a problem only in the mining sector.
+Thus far, this has been a problem only in the mining sector.
 Therefore, there are no general covenants in use.
 Of course, the parties to a contract are free to insert mutually agreed terms regarding long-term environmental liability and indemnity issues.

 A conveyance tax must be paid before registering the purchase of real estate.
 The conveyance tax amounts to 3 per cent of the price of sale or the market value of the property as determined by the tax authorities, whichever is higher.

-Also, a 1 per cent annual tax is assessed on real estate properties owned by individuals, based on the cumulative value of all the properties owned by each individual as appraised by government authorities.
+Furthermore, a 1 per cent annual tax is assessed on real estate properties owned by individuals, based on the cumulative value of all the properties owned by each individual as appraised by government authorities.
 Properties are valued without taking into consideration any furniture or equipment to be found in them.
-For built lots, the 1 per cent is calculated only for values exceeding 7,138,384.80 Dominican pesos.
+For built lots, the 1 per cent is calculated only for values exceeding 8,138,353.26 Dominican pesos.
 The amount of the exemption is adjusted annually for inflation.
 For unbuilt lots, the 1 per cent tax is calculated on the actual appraised value without the exemption.
 The real estate tax is payable every year on or before 11 March, or in two equal instalments: 50 per cent on or before 11 March, and the remaining 50 per cent on or before 11 September.

 iv Finance and security